 Are we in a post-feminist era?
 Has the term, feminist, grown out of its resisted stance?
 What from today's standpoint is an appropriate concept of feminist philosophy?
 And is it not the case that all people thinking democratically must share its central concern?
-In Feminist Philosophy, internationally acclaimed philosopher Herta Nagl-Docekal discusses and critiques the theories of today.
+In this book internationally acclaimed philosopher Herta Nagl-Docekal discusses and critiques the theories of today.
 Her study ranges across philosophical anthropology, aesthetics, philosophy of science, the critique of reason, political theory, and philosophy of law.
-Feminist Philosophy confronts the entire field with the problem of the hierarchical relations of the sexes.
-Throughout her work, Nagl-Docekal affirms the importance of feminist thought as she presses for new approaches to common problems.
+Continually confronting the persistent problem of the hierarchical relations of the sexes, Nagl-Docekal affirms the importance of feminist thought as she presses for effective approaches to common problems.